• Home

 Picture

 Welcome to the 10th running of the Impossible Ocean Paddle.
 This year we will be working in conjunction with the Ocean Paddling arm of Paddle Victoria.
-More information will be coming soon.

 race records